 Stateless sisters are in school, thanks to RYTHM Foundation-DHRRA Malaysia initiative

-Jasmine, 13 and Juliana, 12, are born to a Malaysian father and an Indonesian mother, whose marriage was not legally registered.
+Sarah, 13 and Melinda, 12, (not their real names) are born to a Malaysian father and an Indonesian mother, whose marriage was not legally registered.
 Their mother returned to Indonesia many years ago, leaving the children with their father and is now untraceable.
 Because of this, the siblings do not have a birth certificate and are not able to apply for citizenship in Malaysia, thus making them effectively stateless.

 Fate further dealt them a cruel blow when their father died of a heart attack in July 2020.